dragonix-11/microsoft-365-docs-pr.pl-PL/microsoft-365/compliance/create-a-dlp-policy-from-a-template.md

 ## View the status of a DLP policy

-At any time, you can view the status of your DLP policies on the **Policy** page in the **Data loss prevention** section of the Security &amp; Compliance Center.
+At any time, you can view the status of your DLP policies on the **Policy** page in the **Data loss prevention** section of the Microsoft Purview compliance portal.
 Here you can find important information, such as whether a policy was successfully enabled or disabled, or whether the policy is in test mode.

 Here are the different statuses and what they mean.